lastline-droe/ghostferry/README.md

   **strongly recommended** to use this feature with care and only on tables with few rows, as the copy process requires locking the entire table on the source database.
+- use `DBReadRetries` configuration setting also for retrying reading from the binlog server (instead of using a hardcoded retry limit of 5).

 Overview of How it Works
 ------------------------